baseboxorg/minchu/android-tools/PHONE-TOOL.md

 * You need to manually accept the prompt on device and enter the encryption password if any for it to work.
 Certain apps might refuse to work with this"

 ### Change-logs

+#### _v2.7_
+- Added Ability to disable and unistall theme overlays for android Oreo (will not work on 7.1.2 or below versions)
+- Disable and Unistall Systemui, ASettigns and android overlays

+#### _v2.6_
+- ADB Wireless, Added more packages to permissions (Naptime and Quick settings)
+- Added option to launch Brevent, Clear Substratum app data, enable adb wireless modes

+#### _v2.5_
+- Improved script, small bug fixes and better shellcheck (Still Printf varibles in quotes is ignored)

 #### _v2.4_
 - Fixes  variables in device check function, Fix several typos.